rveen/ogdl/README.md

 ## Example: a configuration file

-If we have a text file 'conf.g' like this:
+If we have a text file 'conf.ogdl' like this:

     eth0
       ip